Google Saves Extinct and Endangered Languages

-Many Native American languages are either endangered or extinct.
-A few of them are presented below.
+Many Native American languages are either endangered or extinct and a few of them are presented below.

 The Myaamia Project

-Google is working with Miami University in Oxford OH and the Miami Tribe of Oklahoma to bring their native language back into use.
-This project for the Miami-Illinois language in the Algonquian group began back in 2001, but has expanded.
-The last full-blooded speaker of Miami-Illinois as a first language is thought to have died in 1962, half a century before this writing in 2012.
+Google is working with Miami University in Oxford OH and the Miami Tribe of Oklahoma to bring the indigenous language back into use.
+This project for the Algonquian language group began back in 2001, but has expanded over two decades.

 Adieu to the graves where my forefathers rest